Eutyches/Praetorian-Security-Operations/README.md

 - The most recent version of [ACEX](https://github.com/acemod/ACEX) with the "sitting" addon pulled from v.3.1.1, which is the last version to be fully compatible with Enhanced Movement.
 Part of the [ACE3 Mod project](https://github.com/acemod) -- Fully open source, duplicable.
 Licensed under the GNU General Public License v2.0.

 - [Jonzie Carpack - Core](https://steamcommunity.com/workshop/filedetails/?id=729834202) & Jonzie's [Cadillac Escalade ESV](https://steamcommunity.com/sharedfiles/filedetails/?id=546604085) --- Fully open source, duplicable.
-Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0). (*Not* included here in the GitHub repository because the files are to large.)
+Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0). (*Not* included here in the GitHub repository because the files are too large.)

 - Many PSO-specific textures and tweaks.